lightward/mechanic-tasks/docs/remove-specified-tags-from-all-products/README.md

-# Remove tag from all products
+# Remove matched tags from all products

-Tags: Products, Tag
+Tags: Products, Untag

-Removes the specified tags from all of your products, effectively deleting that tag from your store.
-Add multiple tags in a comma separated list.
-For example: sale,out of stock,promotion.
+This task removes the matched tags from all products in your shop.
+Optionally, choose to remove partial tag matches as well (e.g. configured tag: "sale", matched tags: "sale", "sale 10", "on sale", etc.).

 * View in the task library: [tasks.mechanic.dev/remove-specified-tags-from-all-products](https://tasks.mechanic.dev/remove-specified-tags-from-all-products)
 * Task JSON, for direct import: [task.json](../../tasks/remove-specified-tags-from-all-products.json)